 People like to connect with other people, not brands.
 With social media, you can pull back the curtain and let your customers peek behind the scenes of your company.

 You can share your culture, what it means working in your organisation, and even show them how you do what you do.

-By sharing this kind of content, you’re building a connection and making your brand relatable.
+By sharing this kind of content, you build a connection and make your brand relatable.

 7. (bonus reason) It helps you generate more leads for your business

 You may want to step up your social media marketing efforts to create more business leads.